jeremyrsellars/sklz/Junior-Engineer/Attitude02.md

+---
-# A solution is never just “good enough”
+title: A solution is never just “good enough”
+categories: attitude
+---
 The engineer always looks for better solutions.
 The engineer investigates teammates’ suggestions for better solutions.